Dear College Alissa,

 Of course, it is always good to check in with yourself to make sure you’re not just having an Highly Sensitive Person, hanxious (it’s like hangry but with anxiety), or sleep-deprived moment.
 But after that, remind yourself that your feelings are valid.
 You’re allowed to have them and they aren’t stupid.
 Pay attention to what they’re telling you and express what you need.
 It’s important in general life, and it will be especially important in your relationship with that boyfriend of yours you’re going to marry.

 [He’s not as smart as you think (just kidding).
-He is smart, but I’m just going to tell you right now: you’re going to have to learn to make peace with having to spell things out.
+He is smart, but I’m just going to tell you right now: you’re going to have to learn to make peace with having to spell things out when your feelings have been hurt or you’re angry.
 And to do so without second-guessing yourself.]

 TEN: Don’t apologize for asking questions.